Stellar Time Keeping

 or chopper in front of a Photo Multiplier Tube (PMT), or in newer

 instruments in front of a silicon diode.
-The reticule can be used
+The reticule can be

-other it's a chopper to convert the light into pulses that can be AC
+and in the other it's a chopper to convert the light into pulses

-amplifier and synchronously detected.
-When it's just a mask the
+that can be AC amplifier and synchronously detected.
+When

-slit width is a little wider than needed for just a star.
-This
+it's just a mask the slit width is a little wider than needed for

-does two things, one: it makes a plot of brightness vs. time have a
+just a star.
+This does two things, one: it makes a plot of

-flat top like a pulse and two: if a planet passes through the slit it
+brightness vs. time have a flat top like a pulse and two: if a

-makes a different shaped curve with a pointed top since the slit width
+with a pointed top since the slit width is narrower than the

-is narrower than the angular diameter of most things like the moon or
+angular diameter of most things like the moon or planets.

-If the area of the light sensitive element is much larger than a star
+If the area of the light sensitive element is much larger than a

-background noise caused by the area that is not receiving the
+some background noise caused by the area that is not receiving the

 starlight.
 This results in a lower signal to noise ratio.